 For design handoff and collaboration in Sympli, you will first need to create a project.
 The project stores metadata like the resolution and platform you’re exporting the design for, and can contain multiple screens.

-At the moment, Sympli supports iOS, Android and Web projects (with more coming soon), and each type lets you select multiple resolutions.
+At the moment, Sympli supports iOS, Android and Web projects (with multiplatform projects coming soon), and each type lets you select multiple resolutions.

 Choosing project's resolution